gkostka/lwext4/README.md

 =====
 Toolchains needed:
 ------------

+Lwext4 could be compiled for many targets.
+Here are an examples for 8/16/32/64 bit architectures.
+* generic for x86 or amd64
-* arm-none-eabi-gcc for cortex-mX
+* arm-none-eabi-gcc for ARM cortex-m0/m3/m4 microcontrollers
-* avr-gcc for avr
+* avr-gcc for AVR xmega microcontrollers
-* bfin-elf-gcc for bfin
+* bfin-elf-gcc for blockfin processors
-* msp430-gcc for msp430
+* msp430-gcc for msp430 microcontrollers

+Library has been tested only for generic (amd64) & ARM Cortex M architectures.
+For other targets compilation passes (with warnings somewhere) but tests are not done yet.
+Lwext4 code is written with endianes respect.
+Big endian behavior also hasn't been tested yet.

 Build bf518 library:
 ------------